anon-blue/anon.blue/README.txt

  Check to be sure you have adequate disk space, If a driver is
    identified in the stop message, disable the driver or check
+ with the manufacturer for driver updates.
+Try changing video
+ adapters.

+Check with your hardware vendor